mattsoen/cyber_sec/IaC/README.md

 Files:

 gcp_network.tf - This provisions a GCP network and basic firewall rules.
 This is based on learnings from the Google Cloud Cybersecurity Professional course.

+gcp_storage_bucket.tf - This provisions a GCP storage bucket and pub/sub topic.
+This is based on learnings from the Google Cloud Cybersecurity Professional course.